turbot/steampipe-plugin-aws/docs/tables/aws_directory_service_certificate.md

   state = 'Deregistered';
 ```

-### List certificates that are expired in the last 30 days
+### List certificates that will expire in the coming 7 days

 ```sql
 select